SCRA State Laws: Comprehensive Guide for Legal Compliance

 Conn.
 Gen. Stat. §§ 27-34(a), 27-102(a)

-National Guard members ordered into active state service are given protections.
-Active duty members may terminate any contract for telecommunication services, internet services, television services, satellite radio services, or membership at an athletic club or gym at any time upon receipt of military orders directing such member to a location for at least ninety days, that does not support any such contract.
+National Guard components mobilized on active duty service are provided protection.
+Service members may terminate any contract for television, satellite radio services, internet or telecommunication services, and gym or athletic club or gym membership anytime upon receipt of military orders directing them to another location for at least 90 days.

 Delaware